-Lift and shift are a set of activities to setup your SAP Commerce Cloud solution so it works similarly to your current system.
+Most configuration settings used in the current SAP Commerce project can be reused as is, however there are considerations needed for some configuration to adapt to the SAP Commerce Cloud environment.
 These activities could range from controlling how IP traffic flows into your system, to setting up host name aliases for IP resolution.

 It is important to execute a sanity test to verify that your newly-migrated environment is ready for the next testing phase.
-Executing your smoke test include verifying functionality like:
+Executing your smoke test include verifying functionality such as:

 - Users can log-in and log-out.

 - The Product Detail Page is rendering correctly with correct product information including price.

 - The Product List Page is rendering correctly with valid set of information.

 - Search is working correctly.

 - SAP Commerce Cloud is communicating with third party systems via both storefront and backend systems and processes.

 Please refer also to Testing a Migration of SAP Commerce.